 Vetting Tenants — How we protect the landlord’s interests.

-What we seek in Dayton renters
+What we look for in Dayton renters

-1. A tenant pays the rent when due every month.
+1. A renter pays the rent on time every time.
 This means paying on or before the first, rather than at 5 pm on the 5th.

-2. A tenant is trustworthy.
-A renter does not sneak in a co-tenant or pet.
+2. A tenant has integrity.
+A tenant does not sneak in a co-tenant or pet.

 3. A renter is neat.
-A renter does not attract pests such as rodents and bugs.
+A renter does not attract pests like rodents and bugs.

-4. A renter does not overwork the property or its systems.
+4. A tenant does not destroy the home.

-5. A renter is courteous and nice to work with.
+5. A tenant is courteous and pleasant to work with.
 A renter understands the difference between a property manager and a hotel concierge.

-6. A tenant doesn't bother neighbors.
+6. A renter doesn't bother neighbors.

-7. A renter complains when appropriate. tenants that don't report maintenance issues cost real estate investors money and cause issues for property managers.
+7. A renter complains at appropriate times.
+Renters that don't report maintenance issues cost real estate investors money and cause problems for property managers.

 9. A renter does not smoke in the rental.